ltiao/ltiao.github.io.nikola/posts/implementing-variational-autoencoders-in-keras-beyond-the-quickstart-tutorial/index.rst

    to perform approximate inference on *discrete* latent variables, and can be implemented in this framework by adding a dozen or so lines of code!

-.. .. admonition:: Normalizing flows for richer posterior approximations
+.. .. topic:: Normalizing flows for richer posterior approximations

 ..
 Normalizing flows [#rezende2015]_